Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Introduction

-In this paper, we aim to close the above-mentioned gap by proposing a novel model for a class of LJ-based, tendon-driven continuum robots.
-It integrates the energy-based modeling technique and the LuGre frictional model \cite{ASTDEW}.
-The overall model is in port-Hamiltonian form with the vacuum pressure gradient as an additional control input.
-We theoretically prove the model's ability to illustrate the important phenomena of shape locking and adjustable stiffness.
-Besides, we present an analytical relation between stiffness and negative pressure.
+\begin{itemize} \item[1.]
+We propose a novel control-oriented dynamic model for a class of LJ-based, tendon-driven continuum robots by integrating the energy-based modeling technique and the LuGre frictional model \cite{ASTDEW}.
+The resulting overall model is in the port-Hamiltonian form, with the vacuum pressure as an additional control input.

+\item[2.]
+We comprehensively analyze the proposed model and theoretically prove its capability to interpret two important phenomena of the LJ-based continuum robots: shape locking and adjustable stiffness.
+Utilizing the model, we provide an analytic formula for the relationship between stiffness and negative pressure, precisely aligning with our experimental results.

+\item[3.]
+Adaptively adjusting stiffness and achieving precise configuration control are two fundamental tasks for LJ-based continuum robots.
+To the best of the authors' knowledge, we propose the first feedback control approach in the literature to achieve both perspectives in a decoupling manner.
+Notably, the closed-loop stiffness is dominated by the negative pressure---serving as an additional control input---in the jamming sheath. \end{itemize}

+The theoretical aspects discussed above have been validated through comprehensive experiments.
+In particular, our findings highlight the effectiveness and superiority of the proposed modeling and control approaches.

+A preliminary version of this work, including partial results from Sections \ref{sec:2} and \ref{sec:3}, was presented at ICRA 2024 \cite{YIetalICRA}.
+This extended version significantly advances our previous work by refining the nonlinear stiffness modeling, designing a novel feedback controller with provable decoupling properties, and validating the approach through extensive closed-loop experiments.
+Specifically, we 1) refine the nonlinear effects arising from negative pressure in the LuGre friction model and the elastic potential energy, leading to improved model accuracy (Section~\ref{sec:2}); 2) develop a feedback controller that achieves decoupled regulation of both configuration and stiffness (Section~\ref{sec:4}); 3) conduct closed-loop experiments to validate the proposed controller and present additional experimental results (Section~\ref{sec:5}).